 - (c) Any party shall be given an opportunity to enter into a payment agreement, thereby allowing the licensing authority to issue a certificate indicating said limitations to the license or permit and the validity of said license shall be conditioned upon the satisfactory compliance with said agreement.
-Failure to comply with said agreement shall be grounds for the suspension or revocation of said license or permit; provided, however, that the holder be given notice and a hearing as required by applicable provisions of law. - (d) The Board of Selectmen may waive such denial, suspension or revocation if it finds there is no direct or indirect business interest by the property owner, its officers or stockholders, if any, or members of the immediate family of any such person, as defined in M.G.L.
-Chapter 268A, Section 1, in the business or activity conducted in or on said property. - (e) This section shall not apply to the following licenses and permits: open burning; M.G.L. c.
+Failure to comply with said agreement shall be grounds for the suspension or revocation of said license or permit; provided, however, that the holder be given notice and a hearing as required by applicable provisions of law. - (d) The Board of Selectmen may waive such denial, suspension or revocation if it finds there is no direct or indirect business interest by the property owner, its officers or stockholders, if any, or members of his or her immediate family, as defined in M.G.L.
+Chapter 268, Section 1, in the business or activity conducted in or on said property. - (e) This section shall not apply to the following licenses and permits: open burning; M.G.L. c.
 48, sec.
-13; sales of articles for charitable purposes, M.G.L. c.
+13; bicycle permits; M.G.L. c.
+85, sec.
+11A; sales of articles for charitable purposes, M.G.L. c.
 101, sec.
 33; children's work permits, M.G.L. c.
 149, sec.
 69; clubs and associations dispensing food or beverage licenses; M.G.L. c.
 140, sec.
 21E dog licenses, M.G.L. c.
 140, sec.
 137; fishing; hunting and trapping licenses, M.G.L. c.
 131, sec.
 12; marriage licenses, M.G.L. c.
 207, sec.
 28; and theatrical events, public exhibition permits, M.G.L. c.
 140, sec.
 181.